-THE PORCH HOUSE As I mentioned last week, I love the look and feel of natural materials in a kitchen.
+As I mentioned last week, I love the look and feel of natural materials in a kitchen.
 Not only do they seem more historically-appropriate in old homes, but natural elements add warmth, character, and a timeless appeal that you just can't get with the man-made stuff.
+Especially butcher block.

 When it came time to pick out the Porch House kitchen countertops, I knew right away that I wanted to use wood on the island.
-Garrett and I went back and forth with whether to go with something basic and fairly inexpensive (like a classic edge grain butcherblock) or splurge on a custom design.
+Garrett and I went back and forth with whether to go with something basic and fairly inexpensive (like a classic-edge grain butcher block) or splurge on a custom design.
 In the end, this was for TV (the pilot of our HGTV show, Master Plan) so we decided to go all out and splurge on our dream butcher block.

 Over the following weeks, the butcherblock was crafted by Juan, a long-time employee at Hardwood Industries.
 I can't imagine how many hours he put into this piece - cutting, gluing, and sanding it over and over again - but when he finished, it weighted more than 250lbs and was pure beauty.